 On August 29, 2018, Lineage Grow Company Ltd. ("Lineage") acquired Rosebuds Bakery, LLC d/b/a Terpene Station Eugene and Brooklyn Holding Co. d/b/a Terpene Station Portland, an Oregon-based cannabis retailer engaged in the selling of cannabis products (together, the "Terpene Acquisition").
 As consideration paid for the Terpene Acquisition, Lineage issued secured convertible promissory notes (the "Secured Convertible Notes") to the seller in the aggregate amount of \$800,000, issued in two separate notes with principal amounts of \$400,000 each.
 In connection with the reverse takeover transaction ("RTO Transaction"), the Company assumed the Secured Convertible Notes.
-The Secured Convertible Notes are convertible, at the option of the holder, into SVS at a conversion price of C\$0.35 per share multiplied by 41.818182 which equates approximately C\$14.64.
-Interest will accrue on the principal amount at 12.0% per annum until the earlier of (a) repayment in full of the Secured Convertible Notes, or (b) on conversion.
+The Secured Convertible Notes were convertible, at the option of the holder, into SVS at a conversion price of C\$0.35 per share multiplied by 41.818182 which equated to approximately C\$14.64.
+Interest accrued on the principal amount at 12.0% per annum until the earlier of (a) repayment in full of the Secured Convertible Notes, or (b) on conversion.

-The principal amount of the Secured Convertible Notes and all accrued and unpaid interest thereon is payable by the Company as follows:
+The principal amount of the Secured Convertible Notes and all accrued and unpaid interest thereon was payable by the Company as follows:

-- (i) \$150,000 payable on the first anniversary of the Secured Convertible Notes ("First Payment Due Date"), if the conversion option is not exercised 30 days before the First Payment Due Date (paid on October 29, 2019); - (ii) \$150,000 payable on the second anniversary of the Secured Convertible Notes ("Second Payment Due Date"), if the conversion option is not exercised 30 days before the Second Payment Due Date (paid on October 6, 2020); and - (iii) The balance on the third anniversary of the Secured Convertible Notes, if the Conversion Option is not exercised 30 days before the three-year anniversary of the Secured Convertible Notes (paid on August 30, 2021) (Note 30).
+- (i) \$150,000 payable on the first anniversary of the Secured Convertible Notes ("First Payment Due Date"), if the conversion option was not exercised 30 days before the First Payment Due Date (paid on October 29, 2019); - (ii) \$150,000 payable on the second anniversary of the Secured Convertible Notes ("Second Payment Due Date"), if the conversion option was not exercised 30 days before the Second Payment Due Date (paid on October 6, 2020); and